 Alternative/Comment Proposed Rule Change WDFW Response Least Burdensome Alternative Application Alternatives Require suction dredgers to use the standard HPA application or a Joint Aquatic Resources Permit Application (JARPA).
 None An application form must contain the information needed to assess potential impacts and provision the HPA to adequately protect fish life.
 Alternative applications types can achieve this objective more efficiently and are a least burdensome alternative.
 No Rule Change Individual HPAs aren't needed in order to protect fish life from suction dredging activity.
-The Gold and Fish pamphlet provides sufficient protection without burdening miners with applications and permits.
-WAC 220-660-305(3)(a) Before conducting any suction dredging activity, a person must obtain the approval of the department through the issuance of a standard single site written HPA or standard multisite written See section 1.1, which explains why the proposed rule change is needed to better assess the risk to fish life, target compliance inspections, and prevent the spread of aquatic invasive species.
-Issuing standard HPAs will allow us to conduct Proposed Rule Change
+The Gold and Fish pamphlet provides sufficient protection without burdening miners WAC 220-660-305(3)(a) Before conducting any suction dredging activity, a person must obtain the approval of the department through the issuance of a standard See section 1.1, which explains why the proposed rule change is needed to better assess the risk to fish life, target compliance inspections, and prevent the Proposed Rule Change